-World maps are easier to compare if they have the same scale and projection.
+World maps are easier to compare if they are drawn at the same scale and on the same projection.

 Definition.
-A map projection is a way of stretching and/or cutting an image of the earth so that a large round earth can be shown on a flat piece of paper or a computer screen.
+A map projection is way of stretching and/or cutting an image of the earth so that a large round earth can be shown on a flat piece of paper or a computer screen.

 Different map projections have different kinds of distortion.
 That's another way of saying that no flat map can show the curved earth surface without bending or stretching something.

 A good map reader understands this, and therefore does not memorize the wrong facts when looking at a map.
 This is another goal of this book - to illustrate the skills needed to get an accurate message from a map.
 Our goal is to get an accurate message, even if the map is badly designed, or, worse, deliberately designed to mislead you.

 Review: make a metal snapshot of the maps in this chapter.
 Then look at the map of bright lights on the first page.
-How much of the pattern of lights now seems to make sense to you?
+How much of the pattern of lights are you now able to explain?